Probability Distribution | Formula, Types, & Examples

 A probability distribution is a mathematical function that describes the probability of different possible values of a variable.
 Probability distributions are often depicted using graphs or probability tables.

 Common probability distributions include the binomial distribution, Poisson distribution, and uniform distribution.
-Certain types of probability distributions are used in hypothesis testing, including the standard normal distribution, Student’s t distribution, and the F distribution.
+Certain types of probability distributions are used in hypothesis testing, including the standard normal distribution, the F distribution, and Student’s t distribution.

 Table of contents

 A probability distribution is an idealized frequency distribution.